 The ELSE compiler directive must be preceded by an IFDEF, IFNDEF, ELSEIFDEF or ELSEIFNDEF compiler directive.
 If the condition of the preceding compiler directive was satisfied, then all source code between the ELSE compiler directive and the corresponding ENDIF compiler directive will be ignored.
-If the condition of the preceding compiler directive and the corresponding ENDIF compiler directive will be ignored.
-If the condition of the ELSE compiler directive and the corresponding ENDIF compiler directive will be compiler directive will be compiler directive and the corresponding ENDIF compiler directive will be compiled.
+If the condition of the preceding compiler directive was not satisfied, then all source code between the ELSE compiler directive and the corresponding ENDIF compiler directive will be ignored.
+If the condition of the preceding compiler directive was not satisfied, then all source code between the ELSE compiler directive and the corresponding ENDIF compiler directive will be compiled.